Samuel14z/Sams-world/README.md

 # Sams-world
-This is a repository For Samuel Ejikeme
+This is a repository For Samuel Ejikeme Oluchukwu i am A Programer.